-Real exchange rates changed after the launch of euro and hence, the burden of adjusting fell more on the deficit countries, because they were not able to devalue.
+Real exchange rates changed after the launch of the euro and the burden of adjusting fell more on the deficit countries because they were not able to devalue.

-The freedom of choice for the citizens became limited.
-Though some costs are accrued at the time of unification, benefits are reaped as the currency gains acceptance.
 There was a consolidation of economic governance as the financial integration deepened and the circulation of the currency widened.
-Time played an important role in shaping the fiscal fate of the eurozone.
+Time played an important role in shaping the fiscal fate of the Eurozone.